miketlk/micropython-specter-diy/docs/reference/isr_rules.rst

 on rare, random occasions they can be hard to diagnose.
 There are ways to circumvent this issue, described in :ref:`Critical Sections <Critical>` below.

 It is important to be clear about what constitutes the modification of an object.
-An alteration to a built-in type such as a dictionary is problematic.
-Altering the contents of an array or bytearray is not.
-This is because bytes or words are written as a single machine code instruction which is not interruptible: in the parlance of real time programming the write is atomic.
-A user defined object might instantiate an integer, array or bytearray.
+Altering the contents of an array or bytearray is safe.
+This is because bytes or words are written as a single machine code instruction which is not
+interruptible: in the parlance of real time programming the write is atomic.
+The same is true of updating a dictionary item because items are machine words, being integers or pointers to objects.
+A user defined object might instantiate an array or bytearray.
 It is valid for both the main loop and the ISR to alter the contents of these.

+The hazard arises when the structure of an object is altered, notably in the case of dictionaries.
+Adding or deleting keys can trigger a rehash.
+If a hard ISR runs while a rehash is in progress and attempts to access an item, a crash may occur.
+Internally globals are implemented as a dictionary.
+Consequently the main program should create all necessary globals before starting a process that generates hard interrupts.
+Application code should also avoid deleting globals.

 MicroPython supports integers of arbitrary precision.
 Values between 2**30 -1 and -2**30 will be stored in a single machine word.
 Larger values are stored as Python objects.
 Consequently changes to long integers cannot